generalredneck/headless-selenium/README.md

 Download Selenium Server and place it in `/usr/lib/headless-selenium`.

 ### Step 4
+Make the directory `/etc/headless-selenium`.

+### Step 5
+Place the file `selenium.conf` in `/etc/headless-selenium`.

+### Step 6
-Edit the variable `SELENIUM_JAR` in the service file with the name of the selenium server you downloaded.
+Uncomment and edit the variable `SELENIUM_JAR` in `/etc/headless-selenium/selenium.conf` with the name of the selenium server you downloaded.
 (At the time I wrote the service the latest was 2.24.1)

-### Step 5
+### Step 7
 Create the directores up to `/usr/lib/headless-selenium/profiles/firefox`

-### Step 6
+### Step 8
 Create a selenium profile using firefox.
 There are several tutorials out there (particularly handy one).
 I've taken the liberty of creating a default one that you can do what you want to with.

-### Step 7
+### Step 9
 Put that Profile in `/usr/lib/headless-selenium/profiles/firefox/selenium`.

+### Step 10 (optional)
+Uncomment the variable `SELENIUM_PROFILE_DIR` in `/etc/headless-selenium/selenium.conf`

+_Note: The default is actually `/usr/lib/headless-selenium/profiles/firefox/selenium` so you won't need to change it, however, you could save doing step 9 by changing this variable to `/home/YOURUSERNAME/.mozilla/firefox/YOURSELENIUMDIR`_

-### Step 8
+### Step 11
 Start the service! `sudo /etc/init.d/headless-selenium start`

 ## Usage